“A door!” said the Queen, her eyes blazing. “A door from the world of men! I have heard of such things.”

 “Oh yes please,” said Edmund.

 The Queen reached into her mink furs and produced a copper bottle.
 She tilted it, and a single drop of amber liquid fell on to the snow.
 There appeared a jewelled cup, from which plumes of steam rose.
 The Queen gestured at Edmund; transfixed, he lifted the cup and drank obediently.
-The drink, the color of blanched almonds and slightly sweet, warmed him from the inside out.
+The drink, the colour of blanched almonds and slightly sweet, warmed him from the inside out.

 The Queen’s voice brought him back to the moment: “It is dull, Son of Adam, to drink without eating.
 What would you like best to eat?”